SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/use-fabric-react-components.md

   * Accept the default **documentcardexample-webpart** as your solution name, and select Enter.
   * Select **SharePoint Online only (latest)**, and select Enter.
   * Select **Use the current folder** for where to place the files.
-  * Select **N** to require the extension to be installed on each site explicitly when it's being used.
+  * Select **y** to require the extension to be installed on each site explicitly when it's being used.
-  - Select **N** on the question if solution contains unique permissions.
+  - Select **N** on the question if solution contains unique permissions.cd
   * Select **WebPart** as the client-side component type to be created.

 5. The next set of prompts ask for specific information about your web part: